lspecian/chain-of-experts-sample/README.md

 -   **Dynamic Expert Management**: A UI allows creating, configuring, and removing custom experts at runtime.
 -   **Resilient Processing**: Includes retry logic with exponential backoff for handling transient errors during expert execution.
 -   **Parallel Execution**: Supports running experts concurrently for tasks that allow parallel processing (e.g., processing multiple inputs independently).
--   **Modular LLM Interaction**: A dedicated module handles interactions with different LLM providers (OpenAI, Gemini).
+-   **Multi-Provider LLM Support**: A flexible abstraction layer supports multiple LLM providers (OpenAI, Gemini) with provider selection strategies and per-expert configurations.
 -   **Vector Database Integration**: Uses ChromaDB for document retrieval (can be extended).
 -   **Multi-Cloud Deployment**: Infrastructure managed by Terragrunt and Terraform modules for AWS (primary) and GCP (optional).
 -   **Observability**: Integrated with Langfuse for detailed tracing and monitoring of chain executions and LLM calls.